PatrickMaiyer/Portapack_Wiki/Settings.md

 ## App Settings
 Settings for each app are saved in corresponding .ini files in the /SETTINGS folder to maintain persistence, if a formatted SD card is installed.
 An updated .ini file is saved whenever the app is closed.
 To reset an app to default settings, the corresponding .ini file may be safely deleted and a new file will be created automatically when the app is subsequently executed.
 Alternatively, individual lines in the file may be deleted to reset only a subset of application settings.
 For debug purposes, note that some additional configuration settings may be found in the .ini file that are not configurable in the app itself.

-Note: In firmware versions prior to 1.8.0, apps only use the .ini settings file if the following configuration settings are enabled (in 1.8.0+ this is the default behavior and the Settings->AppSettings screen will not appear):
+Note: In firmware versions prior to 1.8.0, apps use the .ini settings file ONLY if the following configuration settings are enabled (in 1.8.0+ this is the default behavior and the Settings->AppSettings screen will not appear):
  * Load app settings
  * Save app settings